Health Assured large logo

 • Providing trauma-focused therapy.

-• Offering counselling meetings.
+• Offering counselling meetings with a therapist.

 • Offering medical advice and care.